Q fever - early

 Most people get better with treatment.
 However, complications can be very serious and sometimes even life threatening.
 Q fever should always be treated if it caused the symptoms.

-Rarely, Q fever causes a heart infection that can lead to severe symptoms or even death if untreated.
+In rare cases, Q fever causes a heart infection that can lead to severe symptoms or even death if untreated.
 Other complications can include:

 When to Contact a Medical Professional